 Every waking moment, I’m astonished that I have any consciousness.
 I feel like a stenographer of the afterlife—what am I to call myself now, a revenant?
 An apparition?
 An entity?
 I need to find a word in any language that might work.
 I have no useful spiritual predisposition or references.
 Here’s how I often feel I would appear, if I appeared: like that famous hollowed-out-looking man on the bridge in Edvard Munch’s The Scream.
 This image keeps recurring to me.
-What’s more, here’s a phrase that I am tempted to begin every single sentence with:
+What’s more, here’s a phrase that I am tempted to begin every single sentence with: In the hours still left.
+Because that is what I really feel, that my hours of consciousness, of ongoingness, in whatever one might call my present status—I prefer to call it

 I’ve just today found one library shelf still filled with Lorca’s books and a box of recipes written out on three-by-five cards.
 For some reason, Lorca didn’t take these from the house, to keep or give to the Kellogg-Hubbard Library or sell at Country Books.
 I was absent-mindedly looking at the recipes when I saw one for lemon chicken that I’d been competent at cooking.
 It brought to mind, with the immediacy of a reel of film, the evening before I’d left on the ferry for Nova Scotia, to do a literary reading and lecture at Dalhousie University.
 I didn’t often get invited to do such things.
 And as it turned out, it was my final journey, as it were, besides my being returned home for burial.